-HYUNDAI i20 R5
+HYUNDAI I20 R5

-The Hyundai i20 R5 is a rally car built by Hyundai Motorsport and based upon the Hyundai i20 road car.
-It is built to R5 regulations.
 The i20 R5 made its competitive début at the 2016 Tour de Corse.
 The car currently competes in the World Rally Championship-2 and the European Rally Championship where it is entered by Hyundai’s factory team and various privateers.

 Power: 290 PS @ 5000 RPM TORQUE: 440 Nm @ 4000 RPM